MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

 .
 How to play a song, loading a library
   - additional words in a computer language, primary functions, that simplify a programmer's work
   - introductory functions to enable further research in the library
+  - introduces class notation and dereferencer
+  - ability to choose music and put it in a playlist (numbering songs, human numbering and computer numbering)

 Note: this adds more code to ignore for now
 - purpose: split students' attention and task